 Rachel Miller is a modern guru of internal comms and a prolific blogger.
 This article was originally published in January for planning 2019, but it’s so useful we thought it was worth highlighting for 2020 too.

 All over social

 Every second, 6000 tweets are tweeted on Twitter.
 Sure, many of these are of animals, memes or meals.
 But there’s also useful stuff to be found in between.
 These are some of the best internal communications experts we think are worth following on social media.

 News, expert advice and knowledgeable banter – Ragan are reliably useful and interesting.

 - Alive With Ideas (@alivewithideas)

-This UK-based agency post regular doses of creative inspiration, and are especially strong around uses of visuals and video.
+This UK-based agency posts regular doses of creative inspiration and are especially strong around uses of visuals and video.

 - Institute of Internal Communication (IoIC)

 Very active on LinkedIn, IoIC are well worth following for their expertise and knowledge of emerging trends in the industry.